m-reza-rahman/jakartaee-azure/paas/README.md

 ## Setup Managed WildFly
 * Go to the [Azure portal](http://portal.azure.com).
 * Select Create a resource -> Web -> Web App.
 * Enter javaee-cafe-web as application name and select javaee-cafe-group as the resource group.
 Choose Linux as the OS and WildFly as the runtime.
+Hit next to setup monitoring.
+Set up a new Application Insights configuration named javaee-cafe-insights.
 Hit create.
 * In the portal, go to 'All resources'.
 Find and click on javaee-cafe-web.
 * Go to the Deployment Center.
 Select FTP -> Dashboard -> User Credentials.
 Enter wildfly as the username.
 Enter Secret12345! as the password.
 Click 'Save Credentials'.
 * Go to the Overview panel.
 Note down the FTP access information.
 Connect with your favorite FTP client.